devacuk/devacuk.github.io/sessions.md

 _NB: Final agenda still subject to change!_

-For agenda please see https://devacuk.github.io/agenda
+For agenda please see <a href="https://devacuk.github.io/agenda">https://devacuk.github.io/agenda</a>

 ### 1. The Life Academic - Chris Gutteridge, University of Southampton